Skip to Main Content

 In December the IJA Educational Programming Committee sponsored interesting CLE programs at the ISBA/IJA mid-year meeting in Chicago.
 Of special note, a panel discussion concerning the selection of judges in Illinois and how that affects judicial independence and the confidence in the public in our judiciary was challenging and thought provoking.
 The panel was moderated by attorney Steve Pflaum and comprised of Retired Supreme Court Justice Lloyd Karmeier and retired Appellate Court Justices Carol Pope and Mat Delort.

-The IJA Educational Programing Committee continued their outstanding work in the Spring of 2024 by hosting a webinar presentation by retired California Judge LaDoris H. Cordell on “Defending our Judiciary in an Era of Discontent.”
+The IJA Educational Programming Committee continued their outstanding work in the Spring of 2024 by hosting a webinar presentation by retired California Judge LaDoris H. Cordell on “Defending our Judiciary in an Era of Discontent.”
 Judge Cordell is an accomplished and well-spoken presenter, and she was a welcome addition to the conversation we had this year on the history and present battles of judicial independence focusing particularly on recall elections in other states and the election of judges, including in Illinois.

 Appellate Court Justice David Ellis gave a stirring address on Judicial Independence at the IJA luncheon at the mid-year meeting.
 His recount of the days of the Governor Blagojevich impeachment trial in which he served as House prosecutor, as well as other more recent events in which our democracy has been tested, left all of us in the room sobered by the challenges we face in our nation to promote judicial independence and the survival of our democracy.